HOW TO PLAY: Ultimate Texas Hold ‘em

 Ultimate Texas Hold ‘em is one of the hottest table games in the United States.
 It was released during the poker boom and gave players a way to enjoy Texas Hold ‘em with lower limits than the traditional game.

-The game starts by a two wagers being placed on the felt.
+The game starts with two wagers being placed on the felt.
 The ante and blind bets are mandatory.
 There is an optional Trips bet offered.

 Players start Ultimate Texas Hold ‘em by receiving two cards.
 The dealer also receives two cards.
 All are dealt face down.
 Five cards are placed face down in the center of the table.

 The flop is then dealt.
-A player that did not raise pre-flop will have the option of raising two times the ante or check.
+A player who did not raise pre-flop will have the option of raising two times the ante or check.

 Showdown